chromatic-solfege/chromatic-solfege-for-lilypond/readme.md

 The file you wrote can be simply executed; it outputs a number of tex scripts and lilypond scripts.
 But you usually have to properly compile these files before you use them in your tex document.
-In order to simplify the compilation process, use `compile2`.
+In order to simplify the compilation process, use `makech`.

-	> compile2 ch-000-example
+	> makech ch-000-example

-`compile2` clears the output directory and then executes the specified JavaScript file and invokes Lilypond and Festival Speech System to the created files.
+`makech` clears the output directory and then executes the specified JavaScript file and invokes Lilypond and Festival Speech System to the created files.